-At Brake we are proud to have some incredible volunteers.
+At Brake, we are proud to have some incredible volunteers.
 We are hugely in awe of their amazing support for us, and we want everyone to recognise how valuable and important volunteering is.
 Here we have selected a volunteer to spotlight, explaining a little bit about why they support Brake and how they’ve helped us.

+If Lewis’s family inspired you to fundraise for Brake in memory of your loved one, please do get in touch.
 Why not fill in this form with your idea and our fundraising manager Lisa will give you a call to have a chat about ways in which we can work together.